tsolakisgeo/DHAW2022/_syllabus/13-qgis_2.md

   - In URL, paste the link you copied and add `/tile/{z}/{y}/{x}`.
   - Press OK.
 Then you will able to drap  and drop it in Layers.
   - [OpenDem](https://www.opendem.info/opendem_client.html).
 You can download contour datasets in shape format.
-- Ancient World Mapping Center(), that provides different resources for diggital mapping of the ancient world.
+- [Ancient World Mapping Center](http://awmc.unc.edu/wordpress/), that provides different resources for diggital mapping of the ancient world.
 You may want to check the Spapefiles in [Resources](http://awmc.unc.edu/wordpress/map-files/).